-Meaning 'mysterious' or 'understood by only a few’, the word ‘arcane’ conjures up images of magicians, secret societies and fantasy lands.
-This very apt when it comes to modern European restaurant Arcane, as the food is magical and owner and chef Shane Osborn is full of fantastical culinary secrets, all learned at some of the best restaurants in London and Hong Kong.
+The word ‘arcane’ conjures up images of magicians, secret societies and fantasy lands.
+This is very apt when it comes to modern European restaurant Arcane, as the food is magical and owner and chef Shane Osborn well versed in fantastical culinary secrets, all learned at some of the best restaurants in London and Hong Kong.